 Merrie was a White House Fellow assigned to FBI Director William Webster.
 She them served two years as director of public affairs for the Federal Trade Commission, and in 1983, President Reagan appointed her as director of media relations at the White House.

 Merrie writes regularly on communication topics, and her columns have been collected into two books, Marketplace Communication and Words Matter.
 Both books are available at merriespaeth.com.
-You Don’t Say!, her most recent book, is available on Amazon and complies communication mistakes from her popular monthly BIMBO Memo.
+You Don’t Say!, her most recent book, is available on Amazon and complies with communication mistakes from her popular monthly BIMBO Memo.
 She blogs regularly on spaethcom.com.

-A cum laude graduate of Smith College and a graduate of Columbia Business School, is an instructor at the Business Leadership Center of the Southern Methodist University’s Cox School of Business where she teaches “Communication as a Strategic Business Tool,” “Influencing through the Power of Storytelling” and “Humor as a Leadership Tool.”
+A cum laude graduate of Smith College and a graduate of Columbia Business School is an instructor at the Business Leadership Center of the Southern Methodist University’s Cox School of Business where she teaches “Communication as a Strategic Business Tool,” “Influencing through the Power of Storytelling” and “Humor as a Leadership Tool.”
 She speaks on these topics and others to companies and associations in virtually every industry.

-To book Merri Spaeth call Executive Speakers Bureau at 800-754-9404.
+To book Merri Spaeth call Executive Speakers Bureau at 901-754-9404.